threepointone/glamor/docs/weakmaps.md

   // ...
   <div className={red} />
   ```
-- indeed, we could write a babel plugin (TODO) that recognizes `css()` calls with 'static' objects, and hoist those objects up to the highest scope possible.
+- indeed, we could use a babel plugin that recognizes `css()` calls with 'static' objects, and hoist those objects up to the highest scope possible.
+This plugin exists in glamor as `glamor/babel-hoist`.
 DX!!!

 ### What about multiple arguments?